QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Why do you choose QA as your career?
 - What's your salary expectation?
 - Any offer you are having at the moment?
-### 3 Types of Questions you need to ask
-- About tasks and responsibilities
-  - What aspect of your job do you find most rewarding/challenge?
-- About career path
-- About Industry Knowledge
-### Sample Tasks and Responsibilities Questions
-### Sample Career Path Questions
-### Sample Company Culture Questions
-### Sample Industry Kownledge Questions
-### Non-Negotiables Questions

-## Behavior Questions
 - The most difficult situation you have had to deal with in your last project?
 - How can you be a good tester?
 - How do you mentor junior testers?